Kevin-Deng-2021/kjdeng.github.io/about.md

 <br/>

-A guy born and raised in Taipei, live in Chicago, IL currently.
-He loves data analytics, travalling, and basketball.
-His passion is to innovatively design processes which will generate business intelligence or actionable strategy from data-driven analytical methodology.
+A guy born and raised in Taipei, work in Chicago currently.
+He loves data science, traveling, and basketball.
+His passion is to innovatively design solution on business intelligence or actionable strategy from data-driven analytical methodology.

-With strong experience in Data, he would love to create insightful analysis by using analytical, statistical, visualized, machine learning as tools and weapons.
-He have developed multiple open source web-based BI and analytical tool to generate business insights with visualization and machine learning.
-Experience different analytical projects, he excel my Python and R skill, focusing on data analysis (Pandas, Numpy), digital marketing (GA, Adwords, GTM, FB ads), database(SQL, Salesforce SQOL), web-based application(Plotly, Flask), visualization(Tableau, PowerBI, Google Data Studio, D3.js)
+Currently he is working in local experience eCommerce, Groupon, and focus on fraud and payment services.
+He love to create insightful analysis by using big data, statistics, visualized tool, and machine learning to crack projects.
+His experience includes developing python Flask web-based BI and ARIMA time-series analysis to predicts sales and return on investment in digital marketing (GA, Adwords, GTM, FB ads)
+He is excel in using multiple local and cloud database such as MySQL, salesforce SQOL, Teradata, and Snowflake.
+Cloud Datawarehouse, Python, R, Tableau, and Scikit Learn/ML models are all kevin's favorite weapons to crash the challenging projects.
+Most recent year, he start discovering the opportunity from data analysis and front end development (HTML, D3.js, Jekyll, css) and try to tell interesting and inspiring stores to people.

 <br/>
 <hr/>
 <img src="https://kjdeng.github.io/img/data_learning_timeline.png" height="520px" width="700px" >
 <br/>
 <br/>
-# Welcome to contact me!
+# Welcome to connect with me!

 <span class="contacticon center">
 	<a href="mailto:kjdeng@u.northwestern.edu"><i class="fa fa-envelope-square"></i></a>